ToneLi/Some-methods-for-LangID/README.md

 I am suprised that the transformer has a lower performance than Bayes.
 Maybe there is something wrong when I tuned the model.
 Maybe the transformer is suitable for a bigger dataset.
 But, I found that it is feasible to combine Bi-GRU, CNN and transformer.
 ## Future Work
 I need to continue to optimize this model.
-## Acknowledgement
-I would like to thank Prof.Zili Zhou and QFNU for their equipment support.

 ## Reference
 1: Vaswani, Ashish, et al. "Attention is all you need."
 Advances in neural information processing systems.
 2017 [link](http://papers.nips.cc/paper/7181-attention-is-all-you-need)